 - Applying ice to the front of your hip

-- Taking a nonsteroidal anti-inflammatory (NSAID) medication like Ibuprofen as directed for a few days
+- Taking a nonsteroidal anti-inflammatory (NSAID) medication like ibuprofen as directed for a few days

 - Limiting your athletic activity, including sports that involve a repetitive movement of the hip